What is ankylosing spondylitis?

 Treatment will depend on your symptoms, your age, and your general health.
 It will

 also depend on how severe the condition is.
-The goal of treatment is to reduce pain
+The goal of treatment is to ease pain

 and stiffness, prevent deformities, and maintain as normal a lifestyle as possible.